 The Equality and Human Rights Commission defines the difference between equal pay and the gender pay gap as follows:

 Equal pay means that men and women in the same employment performing equal work must receive equal pay, as set out in the Equality Act 2010.

 - The gender pay gap is a measure of the difference between men’s and women’s average earnings across an organisation or the labour market.
 It is expressed as a percentage of men’s earnings.

-Our mean pay gap is 16.6% and our median is 11.44% which is better than the national average.
+Our mean pay gap is 17.2% and our median is 12.5% which is slightly better than the national average.
 According to the Office for National Statistics (ONS) figures, the national median pay gap for all employees of 17.9% in both public and private sectors as at March 2018.

 As part of the mandatory reporting process, employers are required to publish the gender pay gap within their bonuses.
 We did not award bonuses this year and therefore will not be able to report a bonus gender pay gap.